sethyuan/orca-plugin-template/plugin-docs/documents/Quick-Start.md

 To quickly start development, you can use the following project template:

-- [Basic Plugin Template](https://github.com/sethyuan/orca-plugin-template) - Plugin template with basic configuration
+- [Plugin Template](https://github.com/sethyuan/orca-plugin-template) - Plugin template with documentation and l10n set up.

 # Examples